Esri/quickstart-map-phonegap/README.md

 A set of samples that show how to get started with the ArcGIS API for JavaScript and PhoneGap/Cordova.
 These samples provide best practices for using PhoneGap and Cordova across different device operating systems and within the PhoneGap/Cordova application lifecycle.

 ## Samples
-This repo contains four sample applications.
+This repo contains the following sample applications:

+* `basic-map.html` - a basic mapping app running ArcGIS JS API 3.x.
+* `basic-map4.x.html` - basic mapping app running ArcGIS JS API 4.x.
-* basic-map.html - a basic mapping application configuration.
+* `basic-map-splashscreen.html` - a basic mapping app that demonstrates one approach to using a very lightweight loading screen.
-* basic-webmap.html - uses a simple web map.
+* `basic-webmap.html` - uses a simple web map.
-* basic-gps.html - uses the GPS to acquire current location and center the map.
+* `basic-gps.html` - uses the GPS to acquire current location and center the map.
-* jquery-gps.html - demonstrates how to use jQuery mobile with PhoneGap and the ArcGIS API for JavaScript.
+* `jquery-gps.html` - demonstrates how to use jQuery mobile with PhoneGap and the ArcGIS JS API.

 The jQuery sample also makes use of the [jquery-mobile-map-js](https://github.com/Esri/jquery-mobile-map-js) repository's jQueryHelper library.
+As of ArcGIS JS API 4.x this helper library no longer needed.

 ## Life-cycle

-It's important that you follow basic guidelines when using the ArcGIS API for JavaScript within a PhoneGap/Cordova framework.
-The samples included with this repo provide fully working examples.
+It's important that you follow basic guidelines of waiting for the `onDeviceReady` event to fire before loading the ArcGIS JS API.

 ```html